 Thank you for your interest in our LL.M. program "Intellectual Property and Competition Law."
-On this page, we would like to explain two things: a) why we feel intellectual property and competition law are relevant, and b) what makes the MIPLC special.
+On this page, we would like to explain two things: a) Why we feel intellectual property and competition law are relevant, and b) What makes the MIPLC special.

 Why Study Intellectual Property and Competition Law?

-As matters relating to intellectual property play an important role in the fields of science, technology, business and the arts, the need for expertise in intellectual property issues increases.
+As matters relating to intellectual property play an important role in the fields of science, technology, business and the arts, the need for expertise in intellectual property issues steadily increases.
 No matter what your profession or educational training, in the course of your work you will have come across the multifaceted and fascinating nature of IP in action.

 The various aspects of IP law and related areas of competition law may seem independent of each other at first glance.
 However, in daily practice, especially when dealing with multinational clients, it quickly becomes apparent that they are highly interconnected.
 To cite just one example, in order to strategically manage an IP portfolio, one must have both a firm grasp of various areas of IP law as well as an understanding of the relevant markets.